harumuki/thorsten-hans.com/_posts/2016-02-04-be-more-productive-with-pug.md

 featured_image: /assets/images/posts/feature_images/2016-02-04-be-more-productive-with-pug.jpg
 ---

 *Pug* (previously known as *Jade*) is like *HTML* on steroids.
-Once learned, you’ll never miss it.
-This article isn’t my first post on *Pug*.
+Once learned, you'll never miss it.
+This article isn't my first post on *Pug*.
 I had already written an article about it back in 2013 when it still was called *Jade*.
-If you didn’t read it yet, take your time, [go and read through the Pug introduction]({% post_url 2013-10-22-an-introduction-to-jade %}).
+If you didn't read it yet, take your time, [go and read through the Pug introduction]({% post_url 2013-10-22-an-introduction-to-jade %}).

 This post covers only a few but powerful features *Pug* is offering to make you a more productive frontend developer.

 ## Installing Pug using npm

-To get the following samples up and running, you’ve to install a *Pug* compiler.
+To get the following samples up and running, you've to install a *Pug* compiler.
 The most comfortable setup uses NPM.
-The upcoming commands show how to create a new directory and install all required packages that you’ll use throughout this post.
+The upcoming commands show how to create a new directory and install all required packages that you'll use throughout this post.

 ```bash
 mkdir pug-samples && cd pug-samples